Papyrus 132

-Papyrus 132 (designated as 𝔓132 in the Gregory-Aland numbering system), is an early copy of the New Testament in Greek.
+Papyrus 132 (designated as 𝔓132 in the Gregory-Aland numbering system) is an early copy of the New Testament in Greek.
 It is a papyrus manuscript of the Epistle to the Ephesians.
 The text survives on a single fragment with four to five lines containing a few letters each of 3:21, 4:1, and 4:2 on one side, and of 4:14,15, and 16 on the other.
 The manuscript has been assigned paleographically to the third or fourth century.

 Location

 𝔓132 is housed at the Sackler Library (P. Oxy.
 81 5258) at the University of Oxford.

-Textual Variants
+Textual variants

+The text is very fragmented, but several textual variants can nonetheless be identified by reconstructing the text in comparison with other ancient manuscripts of Ephesians, and by utilizing letter-spacing to identify character sequences which are likely missing.